Le Printemps

 2020

 In The Invisible Wall (1963), Marlen Haushofer tells the story of a woman inexplicably trapped behind a transparent, impenetrable barrier.
-In the video game Assassin's Creed (2007), white smoke screens define city boundaries inaccessible to the player, teasing a glimpse of what lies beyond.
-These semi-permeable walls echo those that separated us for months.
-Like a cell membrane, they divided us to protect us, isolating yet maintaining connection.
+In Assassin's Creed (2007), clouds of white smoke mark the boundaries of cities inaccessible to the player, teasing a glimpse of what lies beyond.
+These semi-permeable walls echo those that separated us for months, like a cell membrane, isolating yet preserving a fragile connection.

-Screens became the new walls, omnipresent and indispensable.
-They linked us through control, surveillance, and hypnotic exchanges—sterile, germ-free, yet unrelentingly solitary.
-These glowing windows defined our existence in a vast collective prison, where without them, nothing could function.
+Screens became our new walls, omnipresent and indispensable.
+They mediated our control, surveillance, and exchanges: sterile, germ-free, yet relentlessly solitary.
+These glowing windows shaped our existence within a vast, collective enclosure, where without them, nothing could function.

-But what will endure from this upheaval?
-What sociological and existential legacy will these walls leave behind?
-Will screens remain our lifelines, or have they become the invisible walls of a new era?
+What traces will endure from this upheaval?
+What sociological and existential imprint will these walls leave?
+Will screens remain lifelines, or have they quietly become the invisible walls of a new era, defining the boundaries of our perception and presence?